MCP server

 Connect any MCP client to Sphyr Agent Guard with a single config entry.
-No agent code changes required.
+No agent code changes required — the proxy handles HMAC signing, session management, and request routing transparently.

 Copy the config block for your MCP client.
-The Sphyr MCP Server connects via stdio — no server to run.
+The Sphyr MCP server connects via stdio — no server to run separately.

 Edit ~/Library/Application Support/Claude/claude_desktop_config.json: